Probing the equation of state of neutron stars with captured primordial black holes: Abstract

 \section{Abstract}

-Gravitational waves (GWs) from primordial black holes (PBHs) inspiralling inside neutron stars (NSs) within the Galaxy are detectable by ground-based detectors and provide a unique insight into the interior structure of NSs.
-To provide the most accurate templates for GW searches, we solve the Einstein equations inside NSs, and calculate the orbital motion of the captured PBH by taking the dynamical friction, accretion, and gravitational radiation into account.
-Armed with the most accurate GW waveforms for PBHs inspiralling inside NSs, we find that Einstein Telescope can distinguish different equations of the state of NSs.
-As PBHs inspiral deeper inside NSs, the GW frequency increases near the surface, then it decreases to a constant deeper inside NSs.
-The unique characteristics of GW frequency serve as the smoking gun of GW signals emitted by PBHs inspiralling inside NSs and can be used to probe the nuclear matter in the crust and core of NSs.
+Gravitational waves (GWs) from primordial black holes (PBHs) inspiraling within neutron stars (NSs)---should they exist---are detectable by ground-based detectors and offer a unique insight into the internal structure of NSs.
+To provide accurate templates for GW searches, we solve Einstein's equations within NSs and calculate the orbital motion of the captured PBH by considering dynamical friction, accretion, and gravitational radiation.
+Equipped with precise GW waveforms for PBHs inspiraling inside NSs, we find that the Einstein Telescope can differentiate between various equations of state for NSs.
+As PBHs inspiral deeper into NSs, the GW frequency rises near the surface, then decreases to a constant value deeper within NSs.
+The distinctive characteristics of GW frequency serve as the smoking gun for GW signals emitted by PBHs inspiraling inside NSs and can be used to probe the nuclear matter in the crust and core of NSs.

 \keywords{gravitational wave --- primordial black hole --- neutron star --- equation of state}